KDreynolds/HoTMiXer/README.md

 # HoTMiXer

 HoTMiXer is a command-line tool designed to simplify the process of starting new web projects.
-It allows developers to quickly scaffold projects using the HTMX framework, coupled with a choice of popular backend technologies like Flask, Gin, Express and more.
+It allows developers to quickly scaffold projects using the HTMX framework, coupled with a choice of popular backend technologies like Flask, Gin, Express, and more, now including support for Lisp backends.

 # Features

 - Easy Scaffolding: Quickly set up a new HTMX project with a simple command.
-- Multiple Backends: Supports various backend technologies including Flask, Django, Gin, Node.js, and Laravel, with more to be added.
+- Multiple Backends: Supports various backend technologies including Flask, Django, Gin, Node.js, Laravel, and now Lisp (Clack/Ten and Clack/Djula), with more to be added.
 - HTMX Integration: Leverage the power of HTMX for dynamic, efficient web applications.

 # Getting Started